SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Framework/index.rst

   import spinal.lib.CountOne
   import vexiiriscv._
   import scala.collection.mutable.ArrayBuffer

   class EventCounterPlugin extends FiberPlugin{
-    val lock = Retainer() // Will allow other plugins to block the elaboration of "logic" thread val events = ArrayBuffer[Bool]() // Will allow other plugins to add event sources val logic = during build new Area{
+    val lock = Retainer() // Will allow other plugins to block the elaboration of "logic" thread val events = ArrayBuffer[Bool]() // Will allow other plugins to add event sources val logic = during build new Area {
       lock.await() // Active blocking
       val counter = Reg(UInt(32 bits)) init(0)
       counter := counter + CountOne(events)
     }
   }

-  //For the demo we want to be able to instanciate this plugin multiple times, so we add a prefix parameter class EventSourcePlugin(prefix : String) extends FiberPlugin{
+  // For the demo we want to be able to instantiate this plugin multiple times, so we add a prefix parameter class EventSourcePlugin(prefix : String) extends FiberPlugin{
     withPrefix(prefix)

-    // Create a thread starting from the setup phase (this allow to run some code before the build phase, and so lock some other plugins retainers) val logic = during setup new Area{
+    // Create a thread starting from the setup phase (this allow to run some code before the build phase, and so lock some other plugins retainers) val logic = during setup new Area {
       val ecp = host[EventCounterPlugin] // Search for the single instance of EventCounterPlugin in the plugin pool
       // Generate a lock to prevent the EventCounterPlugin elaboration until we release it.
       // this will allow us to add our localEvent to the ecp.events list val ecpLocker = ecp.lock()

       // Wait for the build phase before generating any hardware awaitBuild()

       // Here the local event is a input of the VexiiRiscv toplevel (just for the demo) val localEvent = in Bool()
       ecp.events += localEvent

       // As everything is done, we now allow the ecp to elaborate itself